pyzo/pyzo-website/pages/features.md

   * Using an intuitive shortcut editor, a shortcut can be created for any item in the menu.
   * Various handy tools, plus the ability to make your own.
   * Choose between different Qt themes.
-  * Full Unicode support in both editor and shell.
+  * Full Unicode support in both editor and shell (this seems obvious, but was not trivial at the time :)).

 Shell
 -----